eddycharly/helm-prow-tekton/README.md

 1. You create a github repository to manage prow config files (config.yaml, plugins.yaml and job-config/*.yaml)
 2. You create a github repository to manage the tekton pipelines (tasks/*.yaml, pipelines/*.yaml)
-3. The stack deploys prow in the kubernetes cluster using helm
+3. You deploy prow in the kubernetes cluster using helm
-4. The stack deploys tekton in the kubernetes cluster using helm
+4. You deploy tekton in the kubernetes cluster using helm
-5. You configure the `config-updater` plugin to keep the prow configuration in sync with the github repository created in 1
+5. You configure the _config-updater_ plugin to keep prow configuration in sync with the repository created in 1
-6. You setup a tekton pipeline and a prow job to keep the tektons tasks and pipelines in sync with the github repository created in 2
+6. You setup a tekton pipeline and a prow job to keep the tekton resource in sync with the repository created in 2

 All this is explained in the following section